fmann/fmann.github.io/_albums/prince/1979-prince.md

 ##### "I Wanna Be Your Lover" ⭐️

 The big single.
 A great one.
+[His first video](https://www.youtube.com/watch?v=Rp8WL621uGM) includes him singing, playing guitar, drums, bass, and keyboard.

 ##### "Why You Wanna Treat Me So Bad?"